 How to lock the screen in Windows XP

-The only method you can use to manually lock the screen in Windows XP is to use the Windows + L keyboard combination .
-Simply hold the Windows key with one finger and press the L key with another finger.
-This will lock the screen as shown below.
+The only method you can use to lock the screen in Windows XP manually is to use the Windows + L keyboard combination.
+Hold the Windows key with one finger and press the L key with another finger.
+This will lock the screen, as shown below.

 How to lock the screen in Windows 7 and Windows Vista

 To lock your screen in Windows 7 or Windows Vista, please click the Windows Start button (